My Personal Roadmap for a Junior Developer with C#

 .NET Core is your tool for making powerful apps that work across different platforms.

-• Dependency Injection and Logging: Use dependency injection to keep your code clean and understand the Dependency Injection Lifetime: Singleton, Transient, Scoped.
+is a set of APIs that all .NET platforms implement. - Dependency Injection and Logging: Use dependency injection to keep your code clean and understand the Dependency Injection Lifetime: Singleton, Transient, Scoped.
 For example,

 public class OrderService {